Poisons and dangerous products for dogs

 Describe honestly what happened

-The dangers to know, room by room
+The dangers, room by room

 The right habit is to store these products up high AND locked away, somewhere your dog never goes.
 Not just "left on the worktop".